Official Government Website

 To learn more about upcoming Día de los Muertos events, the history of the holiday, or to hear from some of the Hispanic community in Idaho, visit the Idaho State Museum’s social media pages for up-to-date information.

-The Museum will be participating in First Thursdays in March, June, August, and December.
+The Museum will be participating in quarterly First Thursdays.
 Enjoy free admission at the Idaho State Museum during those select first Thursdays from 5pm – 8pm.
 Visitors may drop in any time after 5pm.
 Last admission is 7:15pm.

 Each year communities gather to celebrate National Hispanic Heritage Month, observed September 15 to October 15.